swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/clean-up.md

 visiting the [Clean up](../clean-up.md) section to ensure the proper removal of the resources and environments you have generated.

-This is necessary to avoid unnecessary incurring costs and potential security concerns.
+This is necessary in order to return to a clean state on your computer, avoid unnecessary incurring costs and potential security concerns when using cloud services.